thialfi17/flowtile/README.md

 set_global("main_ratio", 0.6, 0.1, 0.9)
 ```

-More advanced configuration is described below in [Advanced Configuration].
+More advanced configuration is described below in [Advanced Configuration](#Advanced-Configuration).

 There is currently no list of options or good way to get the options that are
 supported without manually checking what is used in the code.
 Most options are